Moyosadejacob/Telco_customer_churn/README.md

-# Telco_customer_churn
+# Telco Customer Churn

-prediction on whether or not customer will stay or leave
+This is the prediction on whether or not customer will stay or leave